 Vegans can obtain adequate amounts of protein by consuming various plant-based sources of complete and incomplete proteins.

-As a fitness instructor, I worked with many vegan bodybuilders and researched which vegetables they should consume to maintain a vegan diet while meeting protein requirements.
+As a health and performance coach, I worked with many vegan bodybuilders and researched which vegetables they should consume to maintain a vegan diet while meeting protein requirements.

 Suppose you're a vegan looking to increase your protein intake.
 In that case, this article will tell you what vegetables contain protein and which vegetables you should consider eating to get the most protein.